nckz/nckz.github.io/posts/2016-07-20_GitLab_Runner_Setup.md

 ```

 * Make sure the selected user is going to be auto-logged in.
+ * Also check that the [AutoLoginCount](http://windowsitpro.com/systems-management/how-can-i-set-number-times-autologon-executes) is set to a large number .
 * Click on OK >> New Trigger UI will get closed.
 * Now click on OK button in ‘Create Task’ UI.